Mr-Piyush-Kumar/Data_Science_Projects/Finding_Best_Biryani_Point/readme.md

 This is not a freelancing project.
 I did this project as part of my data science certification course.

+## Project Name:- Finding Best Biryani Point Near a Location in Hyderabad City

+### Completed By:- Piyush Kumar

 In this project I have analyzed which restaurant serves best biryani within 5 KM range from user's location.
 Have a look on notebook to see whole analysis step by step from data extraction to finding best Biryani serving restaurant.

 <img src="https://github.com/Mr-Piyush-Kumar/Mr-Piyush-Kumar/blob/master/biryani.jpg"></img>